Cognitive cascades: How to model (and potentially counter) the spread of fake news: In-Silico Contagion Experiments

 Finally, the ``stubborn'' agents seem to best capture our desired effect.
 Initially, $b=6, b=5,$ and $b=4$ agents are the only who update beliefs.
 There is also a small effect where some $b=3$ agents update to $b=6$, capturing the exposure effects combined with a dissonance effect.
 Importantly, when messages switch to $b=0$, none of the $b=6$ agents update their beliefs.
 The exposure effects would not work as the dissonance effect would take primacy.

+These agents act in a way akin to what we observe from cognitive literature \cite{swire2020searching,festinger1957theory}, albeit in a highly simplified manner: an agent who ``strongly disbelieves'' in something like COVID mask-wearing will likely only be swayed by a message that ``disbelieves'' or is ``uncertain'' about the belief.
+On the individual level, a maximum two relative magnitudes of belief separation, with decreasing probabilities as distance increases, seems to qualitatively match empirical work.
+In our simulations using more than 7 points on a belief spectrum, this argument can still be held by setting the equivalent belief ``markers'' along the spectrum, and using those to scale the contagion function.

 Given these initial experiments, it seems most reasonable to choose the ``stubborn'' sigmoid cognitive contagion function as that which best captures our desired effects.
-We will use this \emph{defensive cognitive contagion} (DCC) function in the rest of our experiments as we compare the effects of cognitive contagion to those of simple and complex contagion.
+We will use this \emph{defensive cognitive contagion} (DCC) function in the rest of our experiments as we compare the effects of cascades with cognitive contagion to those with simple and proportional threshold contagion.